urdms102/2018-fall-dms102/lab04-manipulating-pixels/instructions.md

-# Lab 3: Text Manipulation
+# Lab 4: Manipulating Pixels
 *Due: Thursday, September 27, 2018 (same day)*

 Your assignment is to create a program in Python (in JES) that reduces the amount of red in a picture